-Recumbent bike enhances the comfort of the rider.
+A recumbent bike enhances the comfort of the rider.
 This is through the naturally reclined position of the body the rider keeps while riding.
 This ensures that the rider does not get upper body muscle soreness.
 The rider also rides for long without getting extreme body fatigue.
-Exercise can therefore be carried out for long.
+Exercise can, therefore, be carried out for long.

 The rider of an upright bike remains hunched over.
 The neck and the back also remains slightly bent.
 This position may leave the rider with upper body muscle soreness.
 The position also enhances body fatigue and the rider may be forced to exercise for a shorter period of time.

 The seat of a recumbent bike helps the user stay in a naturally reclined position where his head and back remain unbent.
 The seat is comfortable in that the rider may ride for long without experiencing butt pains and aches.
 People with lower back problems and/or neck pain also enjoy using the recumbent as further complications are not expected.

 An upright bike’s seat forces the rider to lean forward while bending the back and neck slightly.
 Leaning is necessary for body support by the arms.
 This may create back and neck pains.
 The butt might also pain and ache as it supports much weight.
 An upright bike may not be friendly to those with back problems and/or neck pains.